open-mpi/aws-pmix-scale-testing/README.md

 * All values must be in quotes to ensure proper parsing in `memdata.py` (in `./backend/shared`)

+# buckets.sh

+* File containing names of s3 buckets
+* backend - bucket where files in /backend are stored
+* builds - bucket where builds of openmpi are stored (for purposes of reproducing errors)
+* logs - bucket where log files from /var/log and $HOME on the cluster are stored (debugging)
+* All values must be in quotes to ensure proper parsing in `memdata.py` (in `./backend/shared`)

 # config:

 CfnCluster configuration file.